nuejs/nue/packages/nuejs.org/tour/1-tooling/stuff.md

 [.slide]
   ### Tooling
-  # Simpler
+  # Nue is simpler
-  Significantly less abstractions and complexity
+  With significantly less abstractions and complexity

   [button "Show the difference"]
     href: stuff-compare.html